Mt. Joy (band): 2019–2020: Rearrange Us

-The band toured with Rainbow Kitten Surprise in January and February 2019, then performed their own headlining tour in March and April 2019.
+The band toured with Rainbow Kitten Surprise in January and February 2019, then performed its own headlining tour in March and April 2019.

 During the summer of 2019, Mt.
-Joy recorded their second album, Rearrange Us, with producer Tucker Martine at his studio Flora Recording And Playback in Portland, Oregon.
-On October 16, 2019, the band released the song Rearrange Us from the album of the same name, followed by "Every Holiday" on November 13, 2019.
-The songs "Strangers" and "Let Loose" were released on February 18, 2020, with an announcement that the new album would debut June 5, 2020.
-After releasing the songs "My Vibe", "Acrobats", "Death", and "Witness" prior to the release, the album debuted on June 5, 2020, with the band's first-week sales proceeds going to the non-profit Campaign Zero, a non-profit dedicated to reducing police violence.
+Joy recorded its second album, Rearrange Us, with producer Tucker Martine at his studio Flora Recording And Playback in Portland, Oregon.
+On October 16, 2019, the band released the song Rearrange Us from the album of the same name, followed by "Every Holiday" on November 13.
+The songs "Strangers" and "Let Loose" were released on February 18, 2020, with an announcement that the new album would debut on June 5.
+After releasing the songs "My Vibe", "Acrobats", "Death", and "Witness" before the release, the album debuted on June 5, with the band's first-week sales proceeds going to Campaign Zero, a nonprofit dedicated to reducing police violence.
 Rearrange Us debuted at #197 on the Billboard 200, marking the band's debut on the Billboard 200.
 The album also debuted at #1 on Billboard's New Artist Albums chart and Alternative New Artist Album chart, and was #2 on the Americana/Folk Albums chart.
 The vinyl was the top-selling vinyl in the country for the first week.

-The band toured with The Lumineers in January, February, and March 2020, though the tour was cut short due to the COVID-19 Pandemic.
+The band toured with the Lumineers in January, February, and March 2020, though the tour was cut short by the COVID-19 pandemic.